 Nursery Class 1 Class 2 Class 3 Class 4

+Chestnut Rowan Oak Willow Birch

 2,3 & 4 УR Y1/Y2 Y3/ Y4 Y5 /Y6

 year olds

 Subjects may be delivered to a variety of class groups as appropriate.
-Groups may be whole class, small groups instructed by the teacher, friendship, ability or particularly when a child displays a special educational need or are very able, individually.
+Groups may be whole class, year group, small groups instructed by the teacher, friendship, ability or particularly when a child displays a special educational need or are very able, individually.